-The integrated sensing system above tracks doorway entry and hand sanitization in order to record and improve hand hygiene compliance. usage of alcohol based foam dispensers when entering patient rooms.
-By tracking room entry and hand hygiene compliance, the effect of interventions, such as an alarm, on compliance rates can be evaluated.
+The integrated sensing system above tracks doorway entry and hand sanitization in order to record and improve hand hygiene compliance.

 Key commercialization challenges included market competition, cost and reliability.
 Given the increasing financial pressure on healthcare institutions, the product market is immense but quickly filling with competitors.
 Thus, product reliability, accuracy and cost are important factors for market success.
 Inaccurate current standards and unpredictable human behavior make clinical performance rates difficult to determine.
 However, we have assessed the value of our device and competitors in order to determine our niche market and create a market procurement strategy.
-Insight Genetics - QuantiTissue TEAM MEMBERS: